Where ideas come from

 One of my upcoming books is inspired by SDG 13, Climate action.

-The pace of climate change is quickening as more people are turning to renewable energy and a range of other measures that will reduce emissions and increase adaptation efforts.
-I like the fact people have the power to change their own destinies, even thought it must be a very hard task.
-The attitude will not be lost on children, who are the leaders of the future.
+The pace of climate change means more people are turning to renewable energy.
+If you wonder where ideas come from, current affairs is a great place to start.
+I like the fact people have the power to change their own destinies, even thought it must be very hard, and I always look for those stories in the news.

 ©️ken Wilson-Max 2025